eddie-cui/ArteEval/README.md

-# Evaluation of Image to 3D Methods
+# Evaluation of Single Image to 3D Methods

-## Introduction

 ## Methods to evaluate
 ### Image to 3D Methods